A Systematic Review on Process Mining for Curricular Analysis: Challenges opportunities

 \item[Metrics.]
 Using metrics provides objective information on which to evaluate the current state of a curriculum and base decisions regarding policy changes.
 It could be possible to combine the discovered trajectories with specific curriculum metrics \citep{Ochoa2016SimpleMF}.
 Only a few works, such as \citep{22_Wagner}, have used Key Performance Indicators (KPIs) about students, study programs, or cohorts, such as the success rate of a course and exams passed in a semester.
 Further works could explore and evaluate the use of such information and determine its potential for integrated analysis.

 \item[Methodologies.]
 At a methodological level, some works use a well-defined but general methodology, e.g., PM\textsuperscript{2}, for guiding a curricular analysis project.
 We may extend the PM\textsuperscript{2} process to conduct concrete curricular analysis activities.
 It would imply defining specific actions and recommending particular techniques to be applied in each step, according to predefined questions of interest for curricular analysis.
 Moreover, we can consider a methodological context with an analysis based on existing combined DM and PM methods, as in \citep{DCM0T21}.
+Curricular analysis also requires an interdisciplinary approach that merges education, psychology, and data science insights, enabling more relevant and actionable results.

 \item[Tools.]
-Tools must be available if the curricular analysis is expected to be interpreted by the end users, e.g., CurriM \citep{4_Mykola} and StudyBuddy and BuddyAnalytics \citep{22_Wagner}.
-Many opportunities exist, e.g., extending an existing PM tool with a specific layer of curricular analysis techniques guided by a concrete methodology.

-Providing adequate visualization techniques and notations for improving the interpretation of results by the end users is also a challenge, as identified in \citep{24_Awatef,SLR2,23_Hobeck}.

-There is also space for improvement in applying predictive PM to provide recommendations.
-It could be possible to provide students with the ability to simulate an ideal trajectory and predict the probability of success according to it.
+Tools must be available if the curricular analysis is expected to be interpreted by non-technical users, e.g., CurriM \citep{4_Mykola} and StudyBuddy and BuddyAnalytics \citep{22_Wagner,Roepke24}.
+Many opportunities exist, e.g., providing real-time analysis tools and extending an existing PM tool with a specific layer of curricular analysis techniques guided by a concrete methodology.
+Providing adequate visualization techniques and notations for improving the interpretation of results by users is also a challenge, as identified in \citep{24_Awatef,SLR2,23_Hobeck}.
+There is also room for improvement in applying predictive PM to provide recommendations.
+Students could be able to simulate an ideal trajectory and predict the probability of success based on it.

-\item[Replication.]
-Several aspects make replication of studies hard, e.g., no common methodology is followed for the same guiding questions, there are many alternatives to perform the analysis, data mining and PM strategies are usually disconnected, there is heterogeneous data, and no standard log format/content is defined, e.g., which demographic attributes should be considered for a given study.
-Some works, such as \citep{22_Wagner}, tend to define more standardized aspects, e.g., a general data model for PM initiatives independent of academic systems and programs.
-Given that several referred study programs have similarities, based on a standard methodology and a set of predetermined studies, it would be interesting to perform a cross-university curricular analysis to detect similarities and differences. \end{description}
+\item[Practical application.]
+Several aspects make replication of studies hard, e.g., no standard methodology is followed for the same guiding questions, there are many alternatives to perform the analysis, data mining and PM strategies are usually disconnected, there is heterogeneous data, and no standard log format/content is defined, e.g., which demographic attributes should be considered for a given study.
+Some works, such as \citep{22_Wagner}, describe more standardized aspects, e.g., a general data model for PM initiatives independent of academic systems and programs.
+Given that several referred study programs have similarities, based on a standard methodology and a set of predetermined studies, it would be interesting to perform a cross-university curricular analysis to detect similarities and differences.